offensive-vk/Spicy-Java/README.md

 Java is commonly used in a wide range of applications, including web development (Java EE, Spring), mobile app development (Android), scientific and financial applications, game development, and more.
 Its versatility and broad adoption have contributed to its enduring popularity in the software development community.

 ## Programs are Categorized According to Topic

-All Notes and Programs are Uploaded.
+> All Notes and Programs are Uploaded.
+> New Programs Will be Added <Generics>